Intellectual reformers have been much maligned in American history because of their solitude.

 Budgets in Los Angeles and San Francisco, among other large cities in America, reflected these problems by decreasing services and funds to Californians.

+These problems fit into the larger problems of unemployment and deflation to create economic sinkholes in the American landscape.
 While the cityscape was experiencing problemes in underemployment and more technical issues of economy, the rural sectors of California and the United States experienced a unique problem within a larger economic depression.

 Overproduction of crops and goods from those crops was the problem, according to state and federal government experts.